-Methods: A series of different research studies are planned to meet these aims.
-Stroke survivors and /or rehabilitation staff will be asked their opinion about each study to make sure it fits with what they think is important.
-Researchers with the right skills will plan and carry out individual studies so as they are completed to the highest standard.
+A series of different research studies are planned to meet these aims.
+Stroke survivors and /or rehabilitation staff will be asked their opinion about each study, to make sure it fits with what they think is important.
+Researchers with the right skills will plan and carry out individual studies so that they are completed to the highest standard.

-Impacts: Stroke survivors want rehabilitation to help them re-build their lives after stroke.
+Stroke survivors want rehabilitation to help them rebuild their lives after stroke.
 This will be different for each person.
-My research will support stroke survivors and rehabilitation staff to work together to set and work towards goals that will help with this re-building process, and how to manage if this is proving difficult.
+This research will support stroke survivors and rehabilitation staff to work together to set and work towards goals that will help with this rebuilding process, and how to manage if this is proving difficult.
 This will help stroke survivors achieve the best possible recovery following their stroke.

 Dr Lesley Scobbie was awarded the Stroke Association HRH The Princess Margaret Clinical Lectureship for Nurses and Allied Health Professionals in 2016.
 Lesley is pictured below (centre) receiving her award from Lady Estelle Wolfson and Professor Sir Mark Walport at our 2016 Keynote Lecture.